Parking Services privacy notice

 What are my rights with regards to data?

-You have the right to opt out of sharing at any time to do this contact please Contact us.
+You have the right to opt out of sharing at any time.
+To do this, please email firstname.lastname@example.org(link sends email).

 To see more about your rights regarding data please visit the ‘Your Legal Rights’ section of the main Privacy Notice.